KW46/omp_language/README.md

 TEST
 ```

 **NOTE**: Make sure that all language directories have the same sub directories and files, and the same identifiers!
+**NOTE 2**: Since version 1.03, any file extension (or none) is valid.
+But `.txt` is still preferred and recommended.

 [To index](#how-to-use)